danielmahardhika/kontan-news-scraper/README.md

 ## Features

-- Retrieves titles, dates, links, and content of news articleS
+- Retrieves titles, dates, links, and content of news articles.
 - Saves data into a CSV file.
 - Classifies news into "Straight News" and "In-Depth News" based on word count.